coder/coder/docs/admin/reference-architectures.md

 configurations.
 A reasonable approach involves using scaling formulas based on factors like CPU, memory, and the number of users.

+**Notice about CPU and memory usage**

+The memory consumption may increase with enabled agent stats collection by the Prometheus metrics aggregator (optional).

+Enabling direct connections between users and workspace agents (apps or SSH traffic) can help prevent an increase in CPU usage.
+It is recommended to keep this option enabled unless there are compelling reasons to disable it.

 #### Up to 1,000 users

-The 1k architecture is designed to cover a wide range of workflows.
-While the minimum requirements specify 1 CPU core and 2 GB of memory per `coderd` replica, it is recommended to allocate additional resources to ensure deployment
+While the minimum requirements specify 1 CPU core and 2 GB of memory per `coderd` replica, it is recommended to allocate additional resources to ensure deployment stability:
-stability:

 | Users       | Configuration       | Replicas | GCP             | AWS        | Azure             |
 | ----------- | ------------------- | -------- | --------------- | ---------- | ----------------- |
 | Up to 1,000 | 2 vCPU, 8 GB memory | 2        | `n1-standard-2` | `t3.large` | `Standard_D2s_v3` |

-The memory consumption may increase with enabled agent stats collection by the Prometheus metrics aggregator (optional).

 #### Up to 2,000 users